MicrosoftDocs/cpp-docs/docs/overview/visual-cpp-in-visual-studio.md

 The reference guide to the Microsoft extensions to the C++ language for creating C++ Universal Windows Platform apps, C++ Windows runtime components that can be consumed by JavaScript-based Windows apps, and Windows DirectX games and graphics-intensive apps.

 [C++/CLI language reference](https://www.ecma-international.org/wp-content/uploads/ECMA-372_1st_edition_december_2005.pdf)\
-The ECMA standard for the C++/CLI language.
+The ECMA standard for the C++/CLI programming language.

 [Compiler intrinsics and assembly language](../intrinsics/compiler-intrinsics-and-assembly-language.md)\
 Guides to the compiler intrinsics supported or implemented by the Microsoft C/C++ compilers on each platform.